 Morioka is a mid-range destination, typically more affordable than major metropolitan hubs like Tokyo or Kyoto.

-The largest category is places of interest, with 66 places to explore.
+The largest category is parks, with 135 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.